WebheadTech/Ops-Buddy-Privacy-Policy/Privacy-Policy.md

 ### Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at support@cenithinnovations.com
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at support@opsdesk.app

 Privacy policy generated at [privacypolicytemplate.net](https://www.privacypolicytemplate.net)